-Doctors are trained to diagnose conditions as soon as possible, while that’s quite a daunting task, it’s experience and training that that will produce the best results, a lack of those will slow the process and lead to a misdiagnosis.
-Even some of the best trained and most experienced can make a mistake, that’s human nature, but it’s also a possible medical malpractice case.
+Doctors are trained to diagnose conditions as soon as possible.
+While that’s quite a task, ultimately their experience and training will produce the best results.
+However, a lack of experience and training, will slow the process and could lead to a misdiagnosis.
+Moreover, even some of the best trained and most experienced doctors can make mistakes, it’s human nature, but now, it’s also a possible medical malpractice case when they do.

 Medical Malpractice Caps in Texas

-So the non-economic damages in Texas are capped to a single hospital’s negligence at $250,000 and two or more hospital’s negligence have a $500,000 cap.
+So, non-economic damages in Texas are capped to a single hospital’s negligence at $250,000 and two or more hospital’s negligence have a $500,000 cap.

-Negligence of Doctors, Nurses, Physicians, Pharmacists, aids or basically any human healthcare providers as opposed to non-human providers ie. hospitals have a $250,000 cap total, regardless of the number of individual doctors etc that contributed to the negligence.
+Negligence of Doctors, Nurses, Physicians, Pharmacists, aids or basically any human healthcare providers as opposed to non-human providers ie. hospitals have a $250,000 cap total, regardless of the number of individual doctors etc that were party to the negligence.
 It also includes the number of plaintiffs in the same case, for example, the pain-and-suffering of the spouse and children.
 It all has a global cap of $250,000 for the entire non-economic damages and everyone who has suffered them.